 To attract and retain talented and qualified executives, we provide competitive base salaries, which the Committee generally targets at the market median for executives with similar responsibilities.
 The Committee considers the competitive market data noted in the section entitled "Factors Considered in Determining Executive Compensation" when setting base salary.
-Salary adjustments have been typically made in June of each year and are based on the individual's experience and background, the general movement of salaries in the marketplace, the Company's financial performance and a qualitative assessment of the individual's performance by his or her immediate supervisor, or in the case of the Chief Executive Officer, by the Board.
+Salary adjustments are based on the individual's experience and background, the general movement of salaries in the marketplace, the Company's financial performance and a qualitative assessment of the individual's performance by his or her immediate supervisor, or in the case of the Chief Executive Officer, by the Board.

-Fiscal Year 2021 and Fiscal Year 2022 Base Salaries
+Transition Year Ended 2022 Base Salaries